debops/debops/docs/ansible/roles/debops.users/defaults-detailed.rst

   merged in order of appearance, this can be used to modify existing configuration entries conditionally.

-``prefix``
-  Optional.
-An additional string prepended to the UNIX group name, UNIX account name, and the home directory name.
-If not specified, the :envvar:`users__prefix` value is used instead.
-This functionality is used to separate the local users (with the ``_``) prefix from the LDAP users, when the host is configured with the :ref:`debops.ldap` role.
-To override the prefix when LDAP support is enabled, set the parameter to an empty string (``''``).

 ``user``
   Optional, boolean.
 If not specified or ``True``, a configuration entry will manage both an UNIX account and its primary UNIX group.
 If ``False``, only